NawaMan/FunctionalJ/README.md

 This library works within the boundary of the language though pushing to the edge in some aspect.
 Therefore, it sometimes breaks convention.

+Function is a most basic unit of abstraction.

 ## Usage

 ### Using FunctionalJ in a Gradle project